ie3-institute/OSMoGrid/docs/readthedocs/use/osmInputData.md

 ```

-#### Example query based on osm relation
+#### Example query based on OSM relation

-This example will return the osm data for the area of [TU Dortmund University](https://www.tu-dortmund.de/)
+This example will return the OSM data for the area of [TU Dortmund University](https://www.tu-dortmund.de/)

 ```
 [out:xml][timeout:30];